 Architects: Taller de Arquitectura X / Alberto Kalach

 The project was brought to reality after the 2017 earthquakes in Mexico.
-The lead Architect Alberto Kalach, researched and documented a few schools that were affected and would be an ideal protype that would resist future events.
+The lead architect Alberto Kalach, researched and documented a few schools that were affected and would be an ideal prototype that would resist future events.
 The solution was to use a structure of arches in two directions which are rigid and solid by nature and are accompanied by bare slabs.
 This also resulted in selecting concrete as the main material depending on its characteristics of durability and practicality that allowed creating spaces that shaped the transits of users allowing fluid circulation and versatile spaces.
-The concrete is complemented with the wooden doors, pergolas and lattices, combined with the height of the ceilings and the vertical circulations starting from helical shapes, which will form a system of cross ventilation that is generous with the user.
+The concrete is complemented with the wooden doors, pergolas, and lattices, combined with the height of the ceilings and the vertical circulations starting from helical shapes, which will form a system of cross ventilation that is generous with the user.

 10. Maidenhill Primary School & Nursery

 The project is a part of the new Maidenhill development, a completely new neighborhood comprising more than 800 homes at Newton Mearns, southwest of Glasgow.
 A “green spine” runs through the development, connecting the new dwellings to a central landscaped pathway that feeds into the school.
 The design focuses on providing spaces for children that encourage their curiosity and create learning landscapes that are incorporated with play elements and natural forms.
 The central heart space is surrounded by learning scenarios that are flexible such as the wall pockets and birdhouse used for individual or group learning.
 The school is not only a perfect place for students to learn, but the school also set a good example for others as it contains The School Achieved Energy Performance Certificate (EPC) rating A (most efficient), the roof also houses 400sqm solar panels, low energy emittance lights and low water use fittings are also applied throughout the school.
 The landscape design embraces a sustainable approach to play.